My son is failing all of his classes.

 Moreover, is this time not stressful enough for children?

 There’s the fear of getting sick, for starters.
-For many kids, the only part they can grasp is that there is a big scary virus outside that’s killing people and we can’t leave the house – and if we do we have to wear freaky-looking masks and avoid other people like the plague (literally).
+For many kids, the only part they can grasp is that there is a big scary virus outside that’s killing people and we can’t go near people.
+If we do we have to wear freaky-looking masks.
 My inner 10-year old has nightmares just thinking about it.

 For many children, this is their first experience with death.
 Heartbroken, they are coping with the loss of grandparents and other relatives, seeing their parents grieving and hurt, and not knowing what to do or how to help.

-Their parents are frustrated.
-They’re balancing homeschool with working from home, doing conference calls, and teacher duty simultaneously.
-Maybe they’re chasing toddlers around or up all night with newborns.
-Maybe they just worked a 12-hour shift and desperately need sleep.
-Maybe they lost their job and are struggling to pay bills.
-Regardless of what they’re doing, the added pressure of homeschool is likely the last thing on earth they have time to deal with.
-Even the best parents can’t hide that kind of stress from their children.
+Parents are frustrated.
+They’re balancing remote learning with working from home, holding conference calls, and performing teacher duty simultaneously.
+Some parents are chasing toddlers around or up all night with newborns.
+Some just worked a 12-hour shift and desperately need sleep.
+Some have they lost their job and are struggling to pay bills.
+Some are up all night stressed out over a rebellious teenager’s behavior.
+Regardless of what any parent is already handling, the added pressure of homeschool is likely the last thing on earth they have time to deal with.

-For some people, homeschool is not a problem.
+For some people, remote school is not a problem.
 In fact, many people do it voluntarily and it works wonderfully for their families.
 But for kids like my son, homeschool is failing them a lot more than they are failing it.
 And that is unacceptable.

 Jeannine Cintron is a Staten Island mom of two and the editor for Staten Island Parent.
 When she’s not writing or managing the S.I.
 Parent Facebook page, you can find her binging an inexcusable amount of television for anyone with two children.